Hypomagnetic field effects as a potential avenue for testing the radical pair mechanism in biology: Introduction

 \section{Introduction}

 Weak magnetic field effects are widespread in biology \cite{Zadeh_Haghighi_2022}.
 The strength of the magnetic field in such phenomena can go below the magnitude of the geomagnetic field.
-Hypomagnetic fields, which are near-zero fields and can be produced by shielding the earth's magnetic field, are also known to impact biological functions \cite{Belyavskaya2004,Maffei2014,Binhi2017,Zhang2020,Zhang2021rev,Xue2021,TeixeiradaSilva2015,Tsetlin2016}.
-Such effects have been observed in genetics, developmental processes, the circadian clock, neurons and the brain, and so forth.
+Hypomagnetic fields, which are near-zero fields and can be produced by shielding the earth's magnetic field, are also known to impact biological functions \cite{Belyavskaya2004,Maffei2014,Binhi2017,Zhang2020,Zhang2021rev,Xue2021,TeixeiradaSilva2015,Tsetlin2016}, such as plants' growth, development, and evolution \cite{Belyavskaya2004,Maffei2014,TeixeiradaSilva2015,Tsetlin2016,Parmagnani_2022}, reactive oxygen species \cite{Zhang2020}, circadian rhythm \cite{Xue2021}, learning and memory \cite{Zhang2021b} and so on.
+Such effects, which are also often referred to as low field effects (LFEs), have been observed in genetics, developmental processes, the circadian clock, neurons and the brain, and so forth.
 It has also been suggested that extinction events on Earth \cite{Raup1984} may be related to the changes in geomagnetic field \cite{LIPOWSKI2006}.
 Early studies, motivated by the concerns around the health of astronauts in outer space, concluded that exposure to hypomagnetic fields had adverse effects on human health \cite{becker1963relationship,Beischer1971,beischer1967exposure,Dubrov1978}.
-Apart from hypomagnetic field effects on animal and human cells and tissues, deprivation in geomagnetic field can influence the development of plants as well \cite{TeixeiradaSilva2015,Tsetlin2016}.
+Apart from hypomagnetic field effects on animal and human cells and tissues, deprivation in the geomagnetic field can influence the development of plants as well \cite{TeixeiradaSilva2015,Tsetlin2016}.
 It, therefore, seems pertinent to conclude that the geomagnetic field may play essential roles in living organisms, and diminishing it or making it disappear could result in adverse consequences.